 10. Sometimes you just have to pay for an advance seat assignment.

 It’s certainly not ideal, but if you’re flying on an airline like British Airways, which only lets economy-class passengers request specific seat assignments 24 or fewer hours before departure, it really does pay to pay up for a seat assignment.
 You’ll find that most of your fellow passengers have done this and you’ll get stuck with the worst seats on the plane if you don’t follow suit.
-On a recent trip from to on a British Airways A380 in economy, my traveling companion and I paid for the two-by-two “twin” seats at the emergency exit with no one sitting in front of us.
+On a recent trip from Hong Kong to London on a British Airways A380 in economy, my traveling companion and I paid for the two-by-two “twin” seats at the emergency exit with no one sitting in front of us.
 The extra privacy and access made the 13-hour trip just barely bearable.